CIB/Aleta/README.md

 WARNING: This project is currently in the early prototyping / concept phase.
 Proceed with caution before running any code contained in this repository.

-# LLeta - LLM-first Programming System
+# Aleta - LLM-first Programming System

-LLeta is an AI-first programming system that handles code and data in a unified and standardized manner, allowing simplified development of LLM agents with introspection capabilities.
-LLeta's mission is enabling developers to build intelligent systems that can reason, adapt, and solve complex problems.
+Aleta is an AI-first programming system that handles code and data in a unified and standardized manner, allowing simplified development of LLM agents with introspection capabilities.
+Aleta's mission is enabling developers to build intelligent systems that can reason, adapt, and solve complex problems.

 ## Key Features